Privacy Policy (UK GDPR / PECR)

 3. What data we collect and where we get it

-We collect and use personal data such as names, job titles, employer, business contact details (email, telephone, postal address), communications history, and information relevant to a potential project or role.
+We collect and use personal data such as names, job titles, employer, business contact details (email, telephone, postal address, photograph, marketing profile), communications history, and information relevant to a potential project or role.
 For candidates we may additionally collect CVs, skills, career history, interview notes, right-to-work documentation, and referee details.

 We obtain data from: